Which Ed Sheeran Songs Are About His Wife?

 One of the most obvious songs that references his wife is “Perfect.”
 Released in 2017, this romantic ballad captures the essence of their love story.
 Sheeran has openly admitted that he wrote the song for Seaborn, and it even served as their first dance at their wedding.
 The lyrics beautifully depict their journey together, making it a clear dedication to his wife.

 Another song that is believed to be about Seaborn is “Thinking Out Loud.”
-This Grammy-winning hit from 2014 showcases Sheeran’s deep affection for his partner.
-The lyrics express a commitment to love that lasts beyond the physical, and many fans speculate that it reflects the bond between Sheeran and Seaborn.
+This Grammy-winning hit from Sheeran’s album “x” showcases his deep affection and commitment to his partner.
+The lyrics speak of growing old together and highlight the everlasting love they share.
+It’s no wonder this song has become a wedding favorite for couples around the world.

-In addition to these popular tracks, there are other songs that may also be inspired Sheeran’s wife.
-“Hearts Don’t Break Around Here” and “How Would You Feel (Paean)” are two examples that capture the joy and happiness Sheeran feels in his relationship.
-While he hasn’t explicitly confirmed these songs are about Seaborn, the lyrics suggest a deep connection and love for his wife.
+In addition to these two popular tracks, Sheeran’s album “No.6 Collaborations Project” features a song called “Remember the Name,” which includes a verse about his wife.
+While the song primarily focuses on his career and success, Sheeran takes a moment to acknowledge Seaborn’s support and love throughout his journey.

 FAQ: